-That Cope Safety Management be appointed for a period of three years at a cost of £400 per annum and the Chairman be authorised to request further support as and when required.
+That Cope Safety Management be appointed for a period of three years at a cost of £200 per annum, together with additional charges for any extra assistance requested.

-B.1000 Completion of the Annual Accounts and Annual Return of the Board - 2017/2018 a) The Board considered and approved the comments of the Auditors on the Annual Return for the year ended on the 31^{st} March 2018.
+B.1003 Completion of the Annual Accounts and Annual Return of the Board - 2017/2018

-b) The Board considered and approved the Audit Report of the Internal Auditor for the year ended on the 31^{st} March 2018.
+- a) The Board considered and approved the comments of the Auditors on the Annual Return for the year ended on the $31^{st}$ March 2018. - b) The Board considered and approved the Audit Report of the Internal Auditor for the year ended on the 31st March 2018.

-B.1001 Defra IDB1 Returns
+B.1004 Defra IDB1 Returns

-Miss Ablett referred to the completed IDB1 form for 2017/2018.
+Mr Hill referred to the completed IDB1 form for 2017/2018.

-B.1002 Budgeting
+B.1005 Budgeting

-Miss Ablett referred to the budget comparison of the forecast out-turn and the actual out-turn for the financial year ending 31st March 2019.
+Mr Hill referred to the budget comparison of the forecast out-turn and the actual out-turn for the financial year ending 31st March 2019.

-B.1003 Review of Internal Controls
+B.1006 Review of Internal Controls